litestar-org/litestar/docs/usage/9-guards.md

         return self.role == UserRole.ADMIN
 ```

-Given that the User model now has a "role" property we can use it to authorize a request.
+Given that the User model has a "role" property we can use it to authorize a request.
 Let's create a guard that only
 allows admin users to access certain route handlers:

 ```python title="my_app/guards.py"